Extract — Source, Source Settings & Selectors | Yext Hitchhikers Platform

 We will go into more details on how to set up the Crawler in the next unit.

-This method is used to pull any relevant data from your website into the Knowledge Graph to either manage the content as entities in the Knowledge Graph, or to surface the data in Answers experiences.
+This method is used to pull any relevant data from your website into the Knowledge Graph to either manage the content as entities in the Knowledge Graph, or to surface the data in Search experiences.

 We support two API Sources: Push to API and Pull from API.